Ezekiel 1 – Ezekiel’s Vision of God and His Throne

 e.
 Their appearance was like burning coals of fire: There was something radiant, bright, and even “warm” about the appearance of these cherubim.
 Isaiah described them as burning ones (seraphim, Isaiah 6:2), and so did Ezekiel.
 Out of the fire went lightning shows the power and awe associated with these creatures.

 i.
-“Angels are all on a light fire, as it were, with zeal for God and indignation against sin; let us be similarly affected.”
+“Angels are all alight on fire, as it were, with zeal for God and indignation against sin; let us be similarly affected.”
 (Trapp)

 f.
-The creatures ran back and forth: The cherubim were active, seeming to not stand still for a moment.
+The living creatures ran back and forth: The cherubim were active, seeming to not stand still for a moment.
 Their movements were as quick as a flash of lightning.

 4. (15-21) Looking below: the wheels associated with the living creatures.